The Daily Dementia

 In the early days, it wasn’t the big things that caused tension - it was the small, everyday frictions.
 Milly insisting on doing things her way, even when it no longer made sense.

 Christmas cards were one of the first battlegrounds.
 She had a list for hand deliveries, a list for family and friends abroad, and then ‘the rest.’
 Perfectly reasonable - until she started reproducing each list again and again.
-By the end, she had around ten versions, none of which matched, all fiercely guarded.
+By the end, she had around ten versions.

 She knew she was in a muddle and was cross about it, but helping wasn’t simple.
-To do so meant sitting for hours, going through each name, waiting while she wrote every card, then every address.
-And addresses?
+Addresses?
 Not one address book, but several - scattered, incomplete, and contradictory.

 Moments like this - repeated disagreements about finances, cooking, appointments, driving - really wear you down.
 Stress builds.
 And builds.